rakshitachoudhary/Background-Subtraction/readme.md

 1. Navigate to the directory containing extra code `extras`
 2. Open a terminal and compile the files using `g++ main.cpp gmm_final.cpp -std=c++11 pkg-config --cflags --libs openc`.
 Please enclose `pkg-config --cflags --libs openc` in "``".
 3. Run the executable using `./a.out`

+## Collaborators

+Done with [Deepak](https://github.com/deepakkhichar) as a part of the course COL780 - Computer Vision at IIT Delhi